 The pledge in the folder includes action steps needed on the property.
 When it is checked off, signed, and returned to SPU, the building’s account will receive a one-time $100 credit on the garbage bill within two billing cycles.

 Attend the free training

 The FORC can register to attend a free training that will help improve recycling and composting on the property.
-To get on the waiting list for the next training, contact registrar Mason Giem at (206) 684-5223 or firstname.lastname@example.org.
-No FORC trainings are currently scheduled.
-Free Flyers, Posters, and Videos.
-Available in many languages.
+To learn how to sign up for the next training, contact registrar Lauren Hoerr at (206) 684-5223 or firstname.lastname@example.org.

 - As needed, provide your residents with this ordinance letter.

 - Reduce garbage at community meetings and parties with this tip sheet (pdf).

 - Five Steps to Success with your Food and Yard Waste Cart (pdf).

 - Request free site assistance or resident training.
 Available on a limited basis.
 Leave a message at 206-684-8717, press #2.

 Backyard composting on your property